chengdu/Speare/README.md

 http://github.com/chengdu/Speare<br>
 https://sourceforge.net/projects/speare/<br>

-Speare is an ultra lightweight code editor and small IDE.
+Speare is an ultra lightweight code editor and a small IDE that provides debugging environment for C, C++, Ruby, mruby, Lua, Python, PHP, Perl and Tcl.
 It was originally developed to providing a native scripting language debugging environment that seamlessly integrated with C and C++, and with an efficient code navigation and call routines tracing ability.
 Speare has very simple interface that allows end user to add a new programming language code runner, parser, syntax highlighting, code formatter and debugger to it.
-Speare has two version, a free version and a pro version, the free version provides all the features of the pro version.
-You can use the free version to debug C and C++ project, and debugging projects that written with scripting languages including Ruby, Lua, Python, PHP, Perl and Tcl.
-Most of the debuggers supports extending themselves in source code level and directly switch between any version of self-compiled scripting language interpreters.
-You can also kindly donate the author by purchasing the pro version (Speare - Donate version).<br>
+You can use the free version to debug C and C++ project, and use the pro version to debugging with scripting languages including Ruby, Lua, Python, PHP, Perl and Tcl.
+Most of the debuggers supports extending themselves in source code level and directly switch between any version of self-compiled scripting language interpreters.<br>

 Features
 ------------